-What is the Best New NERF Gun in 2017?
+What is the Best NERF Gun in 2018?

-A question that comes up a lot is what are the best NERF guns and the answer is….well, it depends!
+A question that comes up a lot is “what are the best NERF guns?”
+Well the answer is….well, it depends!

 If you play in any NERF wars you will be part of a team and your role will determine what sort of blaster you need – oh and to distinguish NERF guns from real firearms, most people use the term “blaster” and “dart” for bullet regardless of the shape.